h7-v/DIYnamount/README.md

 #define  MOTORDISTDIR  25
 #define  MOTORDISTSTEP  33
 ```
 These defines are used to set which pins are used for motor driver control.
-Consult the below schematic for context.
+Consult the schematic below for context.
 These numbers may need to be changed depending on your ESP32.

-**TODO: Add schematic image**

 ### Setting distance and speed: